- Fact Sheet

 Community Development Services: The services aim at promoting a sense of belonging in the community through social work services which encourage people to identify their social needs and mobilise community resources to solve their problems.
 NGOs provide community development services in 13 community centres and 17 neighbourhood level community development projects and one care and support networking team.

 Nineteen youth outreaching teams and 18 outreaching service for young night drifters teams of NGOs provide counselling, guidance and other social work services to young people who normally do not participate in conventional social or youth activities and are vulnerable to undesirable influences.
-In addition, through the Community Support Service Scheme, the young people cautioned under the Police Superintendent’s Discretion Scheme are served by five NGOs.
+Besides, five Cyber Youth Support Teams provide professional social work intervention for at-risk and hidden youths including online and offline counselling and group/programme services.
+In addition, through the Community Support Service Scheme, the young people cautioned under the Police Superintendent’s Discretion Scheme, the arrested youth and their peers are served by five NGOs.
 Regarding drug treatment and rehabilitation services, NGOs operate residential services including non-medical voluntary drug treatment and rehabilitation centres and half-way houses for ex-drug abusers, and community-based services including counselling centres for psychotropic substance abusers and centres for drug counselling.

-Rehabilitation Services: SWD and NGOs provide a comprehensive network of rehabilitation services for persons with physical or intellectual disabilities and ex-mentally ill persons, including early education and training centres, special child care centres, integrated programme in kindergarten-cum-child care centres and small group homes for mildly mentally handicapped children/integrated small group homes for the care and training of disabled children; day activity centres, sheltered workshops, supported employment services, integrated vocational rehabilitation services centres, integrated vocational training centres, On the Job Training Programme for People with Disabilities, Sunnyway - On the Job Training Programme for Young People with Disabilities, Extended Care Programme, and Work Extension Programme for the training and vocational rehabilitation services of disabled adults, and hostels for physically/mentally handicapped persons, care and attention homes for severely disabled persons, halfway houses and long stay care homes for ex-mentally ill persons and care and attention homes for the aged blind to provide residential care for those persons with disabilities in need.
+Rehabilitation Services: SWD and NGOs provide a comprehensive network of rehabilitation services for persons with physical or intellectual disabilities and ex-mentally ill persons, including early education and training centres, special child care centres, integrated programme in kindergarten-cum-child care centres, on-site pre-school rehabilitation services and small group homes for mildly mentally handicapped children/integrated small group homes for the care and training of disabled children; day activity centres, sheltered workshops, supported employment services, integrated vocational rehabilitation services centres, integrated vocational training centres, On the Job Training Programme for People with Disabilities, Sunnyway - On the Job Training Programme for Young People with Disabilities, Extended Care Programme, and Work Extension Programme to providetraining and vocational rehabilitation services fordisabled adults, and hostels for physically/mentally handicapped persons, care and attention homes for severely disabled persons, halfway houses and long stay care homes for ex-mentally ill persons and care and attention homes for the aged blind to provide residential care for those persons with disabilities in need.

 The Senior Citizen Card Office issues senior citizen cards to elderly persons aged 65 or above, entitling them to concessions, discount and priority services offered by companies, organisations and government departments.
 Opportunities for the Elderly Project is run by providing subsidies to community organisations to implement innovative programmes to achieve a sense of worthiness among elderly persons and to create a spirit of care for elderly persons in the community.

 Licensing and Regulation: SWD through its Licensing and Regulation Branch is responsible for the administration of the licensing or registration schemes in respect of residential care homes for the elderly (RCHEs), residential care homes for persons with disabilities (RCHDs), drug dependent persons treatment and rehabilitation centres, and child care centres, in accordance with the relevant legislation of Hong Kong.
-The objectives of licensing and regulation are to ensure that the above four types of residential care homes or centres comply with the legislative requirements with a view to providing an acceptable standard of services for the residents or service users in respect of their physical, emotional and social aspects.
+The objectives of licensing and regulation are to ensure that the above four types of residential care homes or centres comply with the legislative requirements with a view to providing an acceptable standard of services.
 In parallel with the strengthening regulatory mechanism for the operations of RCHEs and RCHDs, the Branch also implements a series of measures with a view to enhancing their service quality.

 Services for Offenders: SWD uses social work approach in providing community-based statutory supervision and guidance for offenders through Probation Service, Community Service Orders Scheme, residential training and aftercare services.
 There are seven Probation and Community Service Orders Offices and the High Court and District Court Probation Office serving all Magistrates’ Courts and the District Courts and the High Court respectively.
 Probation Officers prepare social enquiry reports on offenders and make recommendations as requested by the court and on petitioning and long-term prisoners making appeals.
 Probation Officers provide probation supervision and guidance for probationers according to conditions specified in probation orders.
 The Community Service Orders Scheme provides the court with another community-based sentencing option to order offenders aged 14 and above, who are convicted of an offence punishable by imprisonment, to perform unpaid work of benefit to the community in place of, or in addition to, any other sentence.